opalmedapps/opal-db-management/README.md

 1. http://localhost:8091/dbv/dbv_questionnairedb/

 With this step complete we can proceed as normal.
 Stop the containers then continue to Step 4 and run them again as normal; alembic will populate OpalDB and insert test data.
+This instruction can be removed once QuestionnaireDB is added to our alembic version control; at that point the instructions to build your db docker will return to normal.

 ### Step 4